-Boom or Luffing Jib Angle Limiter (automatic boom or jib stop)
+1. Boom or Luffing Jib Angle Limiter (automatic boom or jib stop)

 The qualified person directing the lift shall make sure the maximum boom or jib angle/radius specified in the Capacity Chart for the load being handled is not exceeded.
-One or more of the following methods must be used:
+Use one or more of the following methods: